The worm angle on the taurine story: a route to the clinic by understanding mechanism

 Research on ageing leader Magnitude Biosciences expands its project delivery team to meet increased demand

-Durham, UK - July 29, 2021 Magnitude Biosciences, the world’s leading commercial lab services prov...Read More
+Durham, UK – July 29, 2021 Magnitude Biosciences, the world’s leading commercial lab service...Read More

 Magnitude Biosciences secures its second round of funding to support its pre-clinical research services